Disc surgery types

 However, if a disc is severely damaged, the surgeon may remove the entire disc and follow up the procedure with a minimally invasive stabilization surgery.
 This surgery inserts an artificial disc into the empty space in the spine to offer support and stabilization.
 Often, patients with severe disc damage will be recommended to receive a discectomy and stabilization procedure.

-To learn more about the minimally invasive disc surgery offered at Laser Spine Institute, contact Laser Spine Institute today.
-Our spine care team can review your MRI report or CT scan and help you find the best treatment option for relief of your pain and symptoms.
+To learn more about the minimally invasive disc surgery offered at Laser Spine Institute and to find out if you are a potential candidate for our procedures, reach out to our dedicated team.
+We can review your MRI report or CT scan for free* and help you find the best treatment option to relieve your pain and discomfort.